PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 ## Agentic Frameworks Seem OP

 I have been fascinated with how I can outsource work to these LLMs since late 2023, when I was first playing with GPT-3.5 through a web UI.
 In some ways it seemed clueless and like it was just guessing, early models in 2023-2024 were only correct maybe ~55% of the time.
-This caused you on occasion, get stuck in loops with it.
+This could on occasion cause you to get stuck in loops with it.
 It was still magic however, you can do a lot of damage with a magical robot that's correct half the time.

 In 2026 the larger commercial models all seem to have improved substantially.
 My favourite model Claude seems to be fiercely accurate, compared to how any other model was a few years prior.